 CLC courses focus on engaged scholarship and civic engagement and allow eligible students to earn course credit through service-learning internships or to satisfy degree requirements for their undergraduate or graduate program’s in-the-field placement hours.

-Via the CLC, Dr. Santiago maintains a close partnership with the Department of Public Policy & Administration at Rutgers–Camden and frequently collaborates with them on projects.
-One important way that the CLC and DPPA work together is by creating education fellowships for students in the Masters of Public Administration (MPA) graduate program.
+The CLC maintains a close partnership with the Department of Public Policy & Administration at Rutgers–Camden and we frequently collaborate on projects.
+One important area that the CLC and DPPA work together on is the creation of education fellowships for students in the Masters of Public Administration (MPA) graduate program.

 Two fellowships in particular—The LEAP Education Fellowships and Sila Calderon Endowed Fellowship—have successfully allowed graduate students to attend Rutgers.
 Through these fellowships, MPA students are offered tuition assistance in exchange for a working commitment to either LEAP Academy University Charter School or another approved site.